 To give users the assurance that their copy of the seed phrase is correct and does correspond to the actively used wallet on the device, there is a so-called dry-run recovery variant (1, 2) on the Trezor One which offers a similar BIP39 recovery dialog on a fully-initialized device.
 This dry-run recovery only performs a comparison of the seed phrases and does not change the device state.

 Once the dry run recovery procedure is in progress, a number of USB packets containing the user choices corresponding to the scrambled word input selections are sent from the host to the device.
 Once a complete word is selected, it is highlighted for 250ms by the following code:

 As with other lengthy device procedures, the user might decide to abort the dry-run recovery procedure without performing a restart of the device.
-This can be signalled by the host with e.g. a protobuf message of type
+This can be signaled by the host with e.g., a protobuf message of type

 MessageType_Cancel encoded in an USB packet.

 To allow the abort to happen during the wait period of the word display, the

 usbSleep function is used.
 It is the job of